seasketch/geoprocessing/website/docs/upgrade.md

 npm run deploy
 ```

-After deploy, breaking changes may also require you to reimport and republish all of your datasources using `reimport:data` and `publish:data` commands.
-Follow the steps for your particular migration below.
+After deploy, breaking changes may require you to take additional steps.
+Follow the steps for your particular migration.
+If you are seeing errors or unexpected behavior, try any one of the following steps:

+- Rebuild dependencies: `rm -rf node_modules && rm package-lock.json && npm install`
+- Reimport all datasources: `npm run reimport:data`
+- Republish all datasources: `npm run publish:data`
+- Clear AWS cache: `npm run clear-results`, then `all`

 ## Test Stack